dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 * Consumers of `System.Drawing.Common` will be informed that starting with .NET 6, it's only supported on Windows, via the platform compatibility analyzer
-* Cross-platform consumers have the ability to turn on a compatibility switch to continue using `System.Drawing.Common` via `libgdiplus`
+* Cross-platform consumers can reference older versions of the package to continue using `System.Drawing.Common` via `libgdiplus`

 ### Non-Goals